 This extension was developed at the University of Illinois. - axe

-This accessibility testing toolkit from Deque (accessibility consultancy) is available as an API that can be integrated into automated testing processes for web development.
+This accessibility testing toolkit from Deque is available as an API that can be integrated into automated testing processes for web development.
 Android Accessibility is also available as well the axe Chrome Extension. - WAVE

 Developed by WebAIM, this online tool evaluates the accessibility of a web page and shows results using icons and indicators, embedded onto the original page.
-It’s available as a standalone website, or as the WAVE browser extension for both Chrome and Firefox. - Web Developer Extension for Firefox or Chrome.
+It is available as a standalone website, or as the WAVE browser extension for both Chrome and Firefox. - Web Developer Extension for Firefox or Chrome.

 This highly useful toolbar from Chris Pederick is packed with features, including many that help check web pages for accessibility features.